Artscout0/Notes/docs/index.md

 From there on, I use github to host all of that, and put it on the internet (hence why the .github.io in the url)

 To take the notes I used Obsidian.

-## TODO

-- [x] Add something to the CI/CD pipeline that'll translate potential Obsidian md into mkdocs md
-- [ ] Automatic translations to french (and other languages as necessary) using some API